gyroflow/flowshutter/doc/crsf.md

 ## Frame structure

-Each frame has a sam structure:
+Each frame has a same structure:
 ```
 <Device address> <Length> <Type> <Payload> <CRC>
 ```